What causes postpartum hair loss?

 How can I support healthy hair postpartum?

-Firstly, Dr. Sekhon recommends biotin and a vitamin B complex to boost hair and nail health postpartum.
+Firstly, Dr. Sekhon and Dr. Burg recommend biotin and a vitamin B complex to boost hair and nail health postpartum.
 That’s why Prose Root Source™ custom hair supplements use concentrated brewer’s yeast, a complex of eight B vitamins, including biotin.
-Unlike other hair supplements that target and block hormones, Root Source™ supports hair growth with a proprietary blend of clinically-proven millet, wheat, and coriander to stimulate hair growth at the bulb of the follicle, while thickening collagen to anchor and secure the hair*.
+Unlike other hair supplements and block hormones, Root Source™ supports hair growth with a proprietary blend of clinically-tested millet seed extract, wheat, and coriander to stimulate hair growth at the bulb of the follicle, while thickening collagen to anchor and secure the hair*.

 Shop products featured in this story